-All of the profits made through Nozomi will support the Nozomi women staff, local people and projects of Tohoku and/or reinvested back into the organization.
-We also give some of our profits to organizations and/or individuals who are making a difference in bringing about hope and transformation to their communities.
-The Be One North American staff does not receive any money from the profits of Nozomi Project.
+Profit made through Nozomi supports the Nozomi women staff, local people and projects of Tohoku, and/or is reinvested back into the organization.
+We also give some of our profit to organizations and/or individuals who are making a difference in bringing about hope and transformation to their communities.
+The North American Be One staff do not receive any money from the profits of Nozomi Project.

 - We are concerned about human trafficking, and have created a special way to make a difference!
 We are donating $2 of each purchase of our Nozomi "Holding Hope" Necklace, Earrings, and Holding Hope Matching Sets to fight human trafficking in Japan.
-We just had the joy of donating over $1500 to two organizations making a difference in this country: Zoe International and Lighthouse.
+Each year we have had the joy of donating to organizations making a difference in this country, including Zoe International and Lighthouse.
 We look forward to continual contribution to this important endeavor.

 Photos: providing some financial assistance to those who suffered tremendous damage from a typhoon in Iwate Prefecture (just north of us).

-We donated 10% of July and August 2018 sales to address flood relief in Western Japan.
-Read more on our blog: Giving Back: Flood Relief in Western Japan
+Read more on our blog from this time: Giving Back: Flood Relief in Western Japan

-In addition, some of the organizations to which we have contributed over the last seven years include:
+In addition, some of the organizations to which we have contributed over the years include:

 - Megumi Project (our sister organization)